chapeter/NCB/README.md

 **NetConf Browser**

 This web tool allows you to run RPC calls to NetConf servers.
-It will show you the response and is also able to generate the python code for that specific call.
+It will show you the reply and is also able to generate the python code for that specific call.

 Runs on top of a Flask Application and uses Javascript (Sijax) and other constructs to create a simple HTML application that can be deployed in a production environment using Apache/NGINX with WSGI.

+HTML user interface works better in Chrome and Firefox

 Contacts: